Dark Mode Light Mode

-When you slip into a favorite T shirt or snuggle up in a comfy blanket you know the feeling.
+You know the feeling when you slip into a favorite T-shirt or snuggle up in a comfy blanket.
 That incredible softness and comfort come down to one critical factor: fabric composition.
 Everything from performance, integrity, how they wear and look to how they feel is influenced by the fibers that comprise your clothes and home textiles.

 Although nothing to sneeze at, fabric composition is something that people regularly overlook when shopping.
-I think most of us grab things by style or price, not really thinking about what it’s made out of, which can have a negative effect on both comfort and durability.
-Why it’s important to understand fabric composition, and how understanding it can help you choose more responsibly for your wardrobe and your home.
+I think most of us grab things by style or price, not considering what they are made of, which can hurt comfort and durability.
+It is important to understand fabric composition, and how understanding it can help you choose more responsibly for your wardrobe and home.

 What Is Fabric Composition?

-The term fabric composition is described as the particular materials or fibres that have been employed to the creation of a textile.
-The natural or synthetic fibers deciding about the texture, performance and durability of the product.
+The term fabric composition is described as the particular materials or fibers that have been employed in the creation of a textile.
+The natural or synthetic fibers decide the product’s texture, performance, and durability.

-- Natural fibers: Most of them are origin from plants or animals include cotton, wool, silk and linen fabrics among them.
-Even though these are light, elastic and rather comfortable fibers they may demand more care.
+• Natural fibers: Most of them originate from plants or animals, including cotton, wool, silk, and linen fabrics among them.
+Even though these are light, elastic, and rather comfortable fibers, they may demand more care.

-- Synthetic fibers: They are typically less costly than their otfollowing counterparts, but they are less breathable, less durable or resistant to wrinkles.
+• Synthetic fibers: They are typically less costly than their following counterparts, but they are less breathable, less durable, or resistant to wrinkles.

 Properties are unique for each fiber type and are used for certain applications.
-This is just an example, cotton is great for breathable wear during summer while polyester is great for athlete’s wear and wrinkle free clothing.
+Cotton is great for breathable wear during summer, while polyester is great for athlete’s wear and wrinkle-free clothing.

 Natural vs. Synthetic: A Comparison